Math by Grades Math by Topics Math Worksheets Math for Specific Tests Math Fun and Games Exam Preparation Math in Video Lessons Science Others

 Measurement of Heat

 Measurement of heat is done in calories.
 One calorie is the amount of energy required to raise one gram of water one degree Celsius.
-To measure heat, you divide the change in temperature of a sample of water by the mass of the water.
+To measure heat, you multiply the change in temperature of a sample of water by the mass of the water.

 Thermal Expansion